apache/fluo-muchos/README.md

 `http://<MESOS_MASTER_NODE>:5050/`.
 Marathon will also be started on this node and will be viewable at `http://<MESOS_MASTER_NODE>:8080/`.

+5. `client` - Used to specify a client node where no services are run but libraries are installed to run Accumulo/Hadoop clients.

 If you run the `muchos setup` command and a failure occurs, you can repeat the command until setup completes.
 Any work that was successfully completed will not be repeated.
 While some setup steps can take over a minute, use `ctrl-c` to stop setup if it hangs for a long time.
 Just remember to run